argoproj/argo-workflows/ARTIFACT_REPO.md

 The `key` is name of the object in the `bucket` The `accessKeySecret` and `secretKeySecret` are secret selectors that reference the specified kubernetes secret.
 The secret is expected to have have the keys 'accessKey' and 'secretKey', containing the base64 encoded credentials to the bucket.

 For AWS, the `accessKeySecret` and `secretKeySecret` correspond to AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY respectively.

+EC2 provides a metadata API via which applications using the AWS SDK may assume IAM roles associated with the instance.
+If you are running argo on EC2 and the instance role allows access to your S3 bucket, you can configure the workflow step pods to assume the role.
+To do so, simply omit the `accessKeySecret` and `secretKeySecret` fields.

 For GCS, the `accessKeySecret` and `secretKeySecret` for S3 compatible access can be obtained from the GCP Console.
 Note that S3 compatible access is on a per project rather than per bucket basis.
 - Navigate to Storage > Settings (https://console.cloud.google.com/storage/settings).